 What did she win though?
 Some odd form of superiority?
 How long did she search for some point of superiority?
 How many topics did we cover, in our numerous, unrelated conversations, before she was able to spot one chink in my armor?
 If either of these questions wreaks of ego on my part, let’s flip it around and ask how many battles did she lose trying to appear as normal as her counterpart was?
 She needed a victory.
 I had numerous conversations with this woman before we drifted apart, and I never saw this competitive side of her again.
 She thought she had me on this one weird, strange, or just plain different topic, and I can only assume it gave her some satisfaction to do so.

 Are you weird, strange, just plain different, or an unclassifiable platypus person?
 No one cares, you might say, and quit judging people with labels.
 Our subjective reactions to define anomalies defines us.
-Some of us try to cut analysis short by accusing anyone who obsesses over differences as lacking in compassion.
-Others drop a quick, humorous line such as, “Doesn’t he have cable?” to dismiss subjects of curiosity.
+Some of us try to cut analysis short with a well-placed, quick joke, and others accuse anyone who obsesses over differences judgmental and lacking in compassion.
 Those of us who dwell (obsess) over these topics don’t understand how others can turn this part of their brain off, because we think our story lies somewhere in the sedimentary levels of the strange and weird platypus people.

 We all know some weird people, and we’ve encountered those who are strange, and some are so different that they’re difficult to classify.
 The one answer we could provide is that we all have a relative hold on the various truths of life, and those answers help us keep the idea of random chaos at bay.
 If you have had any prolonged involvement with a platypus person, however, you know that they have their answers too.
 Those answers might be different from everything we’ve heard our whole life, but does that make them weird, strange or just plain different?
 The frustration that those of us who search for answers in life know is that some of the times there are no concrete answers to some questions.
 Some of the times, questions lead to answers and some of the times, answers lead to other questions, intriguing, illuminating questions.
 Am I weird, strange, or so different from everyone else that they have trouble classifying me?
 Do these questions require the level of exhaustive analysis we devote to it, or does it have more to do with the idea that some of us didn’t have cable growing up?

-Most of the platypus people we will meet in this book, knew how to assimilate most of the time, but they have their moments.
+Most of the platypus people we will meet on this site, knew how to assimilate most of the time, but they have their moments.
 We all have our moments that reveal deep-rooted, embarrassing characteristics that others can never unsee once we reveal them.
-They might pretend they didn’t see it, and we might try to change the subject, but moments like these stick like peanut butter.
+They might pretend they don’t see it, and we might try to change the subject, but moments like these stick like peanut butter.

 Some of us might prefer that platypus people have a duck’s bill plastered on their otter’s body, or some sort of distinguishing characteristic to help us separate them from us.
-We might give them a silly voice or a weird hat reading some of these platypus people stories.
-Distancing ourselves from different people gives us comfort, but I’ve found most of these people kind, generous, and relatively normal people who had some noteworthy quirks that defined them in a manner I found unforgettable.
+We might give them a silly voice or a weird hat reading when some of these platypus people stories.
+Distancing ourselves from different people gives us comfort, but I’ve found most of these people kind, generous, and relatively normal people who had some noteworthy quirks that defined them in an unforgettable manner.
 They spent so many years trying to cover these quirks, in their quest to achieve sameness, that they have accomplished some surprising results.